 Conclusion

 Still want to use a de-googled Samsung Galaxy in the United States?
 Our recommendation is to choose a proven, well-supported device like the newer de-googled Pixel and stay clear of Samsung Galaxy phones.
 Mobile providers around the globe support Pixels and they can reliably be de-googled.
 The de-googling process for a Samsung Galaxy is more involved and can be hit or miss.
-All that said, if you're in the United States and you happen to have an international model Samsung Galaxy 5G phone supported by LineageOS, we will be happy to de-google it for you.
+All that said, if you're in the United States and you have an international model Samsung Galaxy phone supported by LineageOS, we will be happy to de-google it for you.